Boni station

-Boni station (also called Boni Avenue station) is a Manila Metro Rail Transit (MRT) station situated on Line 3.
-It is located in Mandaluyong and is named so due to its proximity to Boni Avenue, which is in turn named after the nickname of Bonifacio Javier, a World War II guerilla leader and former mayor of Mandaluyong.
+Boni station is an at-grade Metro Rail Transit (MRT) station located on the MRT Line 3 (MRT-3) system in Mandaluyong.
+It is named so due to its proximity to Boni Avenue, which is in turn named after the nickname of Bonifacio Javier, a World War II guerrilla leader and former mayor of Mandaluyong.
 It has several restaurants and shops that surround the station, including a public market located across the train station.

 It is the eighth station for trains headed to Taft Avenue and the sixth station for trains headed to North Avenue.
-It is one of five stations on the line where passengers can catch a train going in the opposite direction without paying a new fare due to the station's layout.
+It is the last station in Mandaluyong, before crossing over to Makati and one of five stations on the line where passengers can catch a train going in the opposite direction without paying a new fare due to the station's layout.
 The other four stations are Araneta Center-Cubao, Shaw Boulevard, Buendia, Ayala, and Taft Avenue.
 Excluding Araneta Center-Cubao station, it is also one of four stations on the line with its concourse level located above the platform.

+History

+Boni station was opened on December 15, 1999, as part of MRT's initial section from North Avenue to Buendia.
+A link bridge connecting the station to SMDC Light Mall, opened in 2015, was later added.

 Nearby landmarks

 The station serves Mandaluyong and the new Pioneer District.
-Its nearest landmarks include Forum Robinsons, Go Hotel, and Robinsons Cybergate; Victor R. Potenciano Medical Center; GA Twin Towers; SMDC Light Residences; TV5 Media Center; Pioneer Woodlands Condominium; and Paragon Plaza Building.
+Its nearest landmarks include Robinsons Cybergate, Go Hotels Mandaluyong, Victor R. Potenciano Medical Center, GA Twin Tower, SMDC Light Residences, TV5 Media Center, Pioneer Woodlands Condominium, and Paragon Plaza Building.
 It is also located near the national headquarters of the Philippine Red Cross, Globe Telecom Plaza (former headquarters of Globe Telecom on Pioneer Street) and Rizal Technological University on Boni Avenue.
 The station is interconnected with SMDC Light Residences, particularly Light Mall, and Pioneer Woodlands Condominium through respective elevated walkways at the east.